India train crash kills over 280, injures 900 in one of nation's worst rail disasters

 Chaotic scenes erupted after the derailment on Friday night about 220 kilometers (137 miles) southwest of Kolkata, as rescuers climbed atop the wrecked trains to break open doors and windows using cutting torches.

 The death toll rose steadily throughout the night.
-Scores of bodies, covered by white sheets, lay on the ground near the tracks as locals and rescuers raced to help survivors.
+Scores of bodies, covered by white sheets, lay on the ground near the tracks while locals and rescuers raced to free the hundreds of people trapped in the rail cars under the twisted metal and broken glass.
 Army soldiers and air force helicopters joined the effort.

+An Associated Press photographer saw bodies still entangled in a badly mangled coach, as rescuers struggled to retrieve them working under the oppressive heat with temperatures reaching up to 35 degree Celsius (96 degrees Fahrenheit).

 “By 10 p.m. (on Friday) we were able to rescue the survivors.
 After that it was about picking up dead bodies,” Sudhanshu Sarangi, director of Odisha state's fire and emergency department, told The Associated Press.
 “This is very, very tragic.
 I have never seen anything like this in my career.”